 Do insurance companies check driving records or driver history?

 Yes.
-Your record will show any suspensions or driving courses, both of which can affect your insurance rates significantly.
+Your record will show any suspensions or driving courses, which can affect your insurance rates significantly.
 The history includes:

-What is the difference between a certified and uncertified record?
+What is the difference between a certified and an uncertified record?

-A certified record has been signed by a ministry official and can be used as legal proof of your driving history.
-An uncertified record is simply a printout of your driving history and cannot be used for legal purposes.
+A ministry official has signed a certified record that can be used as legal proof of your driving history.
+An uncertified record is a printout of your driving history and cannot be used legally.

 How do I get my Ontario driver’s abstract online?

-You can get your Ontario driver’s abstract online by visiting the Ministry of Transportation website and clicking on the “Order a Driving Record” link.
-On the next page, select the type of driving record you would like to order (e.g. complete history, last five years, etc.) and enter your personal information as required.
-Once you have completed all the fields, click on the “Submit” button to proceed with payment.
+You can get your Ontario driver’s abstract online by visiting the Ministry of Transportation website and clicking the “Order a Driving Record” link.
+On the next page, select the driving record you would like to order (e.g., complete history, last five years, etc.) and enter your personal information as required.
+Once you have completed all the fields, click the “Submit” button to proceed with payment.
 Your order will be processed in 15 business days and sent to your mailing address.

 How much does a driver’s abstract cost in Ontario?